 Fellows participate in the evaluation and management of patients on the pediatric inpatient service, pediatric ICU, neonatal ICU and pediatric specialty center.
-Patient problems encompass the full range of clinical renal disorders, including fluid and electrolyte disturbances, acute and chronic renal failure, various forms of glomerulonephritis and interstitial nephritis, nephrolithiasis, hypertension, intoxications, inherited renal diseases and urinary tract abnormalities.
+Patient problems encompass the full range of clinical renal disorders, including fluid and electrolyte disturbances, acute and chronic renal failure, glomerulonephritis, interstitial nephritis, nephrolithiasis, hypertension, intoxications, inherited renal diseases and urinary tract abnormalities.
 A pediatric nephrology faculty member serves as attending physician at all times, and conducts teaching rounds daily.
-These teaching sessions provide supervision and training in the practical aspects of patient management, as well as instruction in the basic scientific disciplines that underlie the clinical practice of nephrology.
+These teaching sessions provide supervision and training in the practical aspects of patient management, as well as instruction in the pathophysiology that underlies the clinical practice of nephrology.

-Fellows receive extensive training in percutaneous renal biopsy and renal replacement therapies.
+Fellows receive training in percutaneous renal biopsy and renal replacement therapies.
 They gain experience in the use of peritoneal dialysis, hemodialysis and continuous veno-venous hemofiltration/dialysis (CVVH).
 Experience in chronic dialysis is also provided, as fellows participate in the treatment of patients with chronic ambulatory peritoneal dialysis (CAPD) and in-center hemodialysis.
-Fellows are involved in an active renal transplantation program throughout their training and dedicated rotations, acquiring expertise in managing the acute postoperative care and the long-term follow-up of these patients.
+Fellows are involved in an active renal transplantation program throughout their training acquiring expertise in managing the acute postoperative care and the longterm follow-up of these patients.

-Fellows participate in outpatient renal clinics under the supervision of the faculty, gaining experience in the work-up of common renal disorders not initially requiring hospitalization (e.g., proteinuria, hematuria, mild azotemia), the assessment and treatment of childhood hypertension and the long-term follow-up of patients after discharge from the inpatient and transplant services.
+Fellows participate in outpatient renal clinics under the supervision of the faculty, gaining experience in the evaluation and management of common renal disorders not initially requiring hospitalization (e.g., proteinuria, hematuria, mild azotemia), the assessment and treatment of childhood hypertension and the long-term follow-up of patients after discharge from the inpatient and transplant services.